Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 19- Flower Pot Smoker

-A heavy-walled ceramic flower pot and a hot plate can be used to build a smoker that’s just the right size for preparing a family meal.
+A heavy-walled ceramic flower pot and a hot plate can be used to build a smoker like this one by z12projects that’s just the right size for preparing a family meal.

 Flower Pot Smoker